junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 ## examples of local names for sicknesses

-Spanish Name: EMPACHO (STOPPED-UP GUT)
+STOPPED-UP GUT

-In medical terms empacho (impaction) means that the gut is stopped up or obstructed ([see page 94](#page-94)).
+Means that the gut is stopped up or obstructed ([see page 94](#page-94)).
 But in Mexican villages any illness causing stomach-ache or diarrhea may be called empacho.
 It is said that a ball of hair or something else blocks a part of the gut.
 People put the blame on witches or evil spirits, and treat with magic cures and cupping (see picture).
 Sometimes folk healers pretend to take a ball of hair and thorns out of the gut by sucking on the belly.

 Different illnesses that cause stomach pain or discomfort and are sometimes called empacho are: